Dallin Sly

 $82,000starting pay

-for Cyber Security Analysts
+for Cybersecurity Analysts

 Penetration TesterIdentify threats and vulnerabilities, and use your cybersecurity engineering knowledge to counter them.
 Perform attack simulations to identify security gaps and network vulnerabilities.